AlessandroRodrigo/number8-challenge/README.md

 docker-compose up
 ```

-After the compose is up, you need to run db:push and db:seed script to migrate database schema and populate the database with fake data.
+After the compose is up, you need to run db:push and db:seed scripts to migrate database schema and populate the database with fake data.
 To do that, you need to run the following command:

 ```bash
 yarn db:push && yarn db:seed